Loading...

 Stay Active

-Engage in light physical activity like a short walk after consuming orange juice, which can help your body use glucose more efficiently.
+Engage in light physical activity, such as a short walk, after consuming orange juice.
+This can help your body utilize the sugar more effectively.

 Stay Hydrated